mcraiha/avaloniaui.net/wwwroot/docs/reactiveui/activation.md

 Title: View Activation
-Order: 0
 ---
-For [WhenActivated](https://reactiveui.net/docs/handbook/when-activated/) ReactiveUI feature to work, you need to use custom base classes from the `Avalonia.ReactiveUI` package, such as `ReactiveWindow<TViewModel>` or `ReactiveUserControl<TViewModel>`.
-Of course, you can also implement the `IViewFor<TViewModel>` interface by hand in your class, but ensure to store the `ViewModel` in an `AvaloniaProperty`.
-[Activation and deactivation](https://reactiveui.net/docs/handbook/when-activated/) feature will work for your view model only in case you put an empty `WhenActivated` block right before a call to  `AvaloniaXamlRenderer.Load(this)`.
+For the [WhenActivated](https://reactiveui.net/docs/handbook/when-activated/) ReactiveUI feature to work, you need to use custom base classes from the `Avalonia.ReactiveUI` package, such as `ReactiveWindow<TViewModel>` or `ReactiveUserControl<TViewModel>`.
+Of course, you can also implement the `IViewFor<TViewModel>` interface by hand in your class, but make sure you store the `ViewModel` in an `AvaloniaProperty`.

 # Activation Example